grpc/proposal/A76-ring-hash-improvements.md

 `GRPC_EXPERIMENTAL_XDS_RING_HASH_ENDPOINT_HASH_KEY` environment variable.
-This will protect from the case where an xDS control plane is already setting the `LbEndpoint.Metadata` `envoy.lb` `hash_key` field, in which case deploying this new behavior would churn all endpoint hash keys.
+This will protect from the case where an xDS control plane is already setting the `LbEndpoint.Metadata` `envoy.lb` `hash_key` field, in which case deploying this new behavior would change all endpoint hash keys.
 This environment variable will be removed once the feature has proven stable.

 ## Rationale